A polynomial kernel for vertex deletion into bipartite permutation graphs: Overview of the kernelization algorithm

 \section{Overview of the kernelization algorithm}

-In this section we give an overview of the kernelization algorithm for vertex deletion into bipartite permutation graphs.
+In this section we give an overview of the kernelization algorithm for \bpd.

-We will introduce a set of reduction rules such that for input instance $(G, k)$: \begin{itemize} \item either $|V(G)|$ is upper-bounded by a polynomial function of $k$, in which case we return $(G, k)$ as the kernel \item or we can apply one of the reduction rules to find in polynomial time an equivalent instance $(G', k')$ with $|V(G')|<|V(G)|$ and $k'\leq k$. \end{itemize} Therefore, by repeatedly applying reduction rules, the kernelization algorithm will run in total in polynomial time and return a kernel with its size upper-bounded by a polynomial function of $k$, as desired.
+We will introduce a set of reduction rules such that for input instance $(G, k)$: \begin{itemize} \item either $|V(G)|$ is upper-bounded by a polynomial $\xi(k)=O(k^{62})$, in which case we return $(G, k)$ as the kernel, \item or we can apply one of the reduction rules to find in polynomial time an equivalent instance $(G', k')$ with $|V(G')|<|V(G)|$ and $k'\leq k$. \end{itemize} Therefore, by repeatedly applying reduction rules, the kernelization algorithm runs in total in polynomial time and returns a kernel of size upper-bounded by $\xi(k)=O(k^{62})$, as desired.

-We first compute the set $T$ as described in previous section (or conclude that $(G, k)$ is a NO-instance).
-Then, we are going to investigate the graph $G-T$.
-We will be using the properties of $T$ and the irrelevant vertex technique in order to obtain reduction rules upper-bounding the number of connected components of $G-T$ by a polynomial function of $k$.
-Then we introduce reduction rules ensuring that every component $C$ of $G-T$ has its size upper-bounded by a polynomial function of $k$.
-Since $|T|$ is upper-bounded by a polynomial function of $k$ we conclude, that the kernel has size upper-bounded by a polynomial function of $k$.
+We first compute the set $T$ as described in previous section (or conclude that $(G, k)$ is a \no-instance).
+Then, we are going to investigate the properties of the graph $G-T$ (see Figure~\ref{fig:sets}).

+We will be using the properties of $T$ and the irrelevant vertex technique in order to obtain reduction rules upper-bounding the number of isolated vertices in $G-T$ by a polynomial $O(k^{25})$.
+Then we introduce reduction rules ensuring that the set $C\subseteq V$ of non-isolated vertices in $G-T$ has size upper-bounded by a polynomial $O(k^{62})$.
+Since $|T|$ is upper-bounded by a polynomial $\delta(k)$, we conclude that the kernel has size upper-bounded by a polynomial $O(k^{62})$.